Skip to content

 Books on Writing

 I want to try something with this blog and my writing career.
 Many writers like to give advice.
-Hell, I like giving advice, especially on writing, but if I’m honest with myself, my writing advice isn’t always suitable for everyone and maybe not anyone, but I like doing it so I can refer back to… Read More Books on Writing
+Hell, I like giving advice, especially on writing, but if I\’m honest with myself, my writing advice isn\’t always suitable for everyone and maybe not anyone, but I like doing it so…

 Writing Politics into Fiction